Health and Community Organizations

 Autism Nova Scotia - provides programs and services to the autism community.

 Brain Injury Association of Nova Scotia - is a non-profit organization dedicated to providing a framework for self-help within Nova Scotia's brain injury community.
-They also run support groups in different areas of the province.

 Breton Ability Centre - is committed to providing quality services and supports to people of varying disabilities.
 They support individuals to develop personal, social, vocational, and educational skills so they can participate actively in their communities.